safkatjaman/Animal-Fun-Facts/readme.md

 Click Save.
 If everything is working as it should, we should see our background image showing up underneath the title!

-*Add an Array of Images
+- Add an Array of Images:
 7.
 Use a for...in loop to iterate over the animals object that we’re importing on line 1.
 Before the animalFacts definition, define an images array.
 For each animal, add a new < img /> to that array.